PathwayITSolutions/ConditionalAccess/README.md

 CA102 applies similar controls to admins.
 CA107 extends these controls with Password reset.
 CA025 blocks High sign-in risk.

-### CA023-Global-IdentityProtection-AllApps-AnyPlatform-MFA-Require MFA for Low \u0026 Medium user risk v1.0
+### CA023-Global-IdentityProtection-AllApps-AnyPlatform-MFA-Require MFA for Low & Medium user risk v1.0
 TBD

 ### CA024-Global-ComplianceProtection-AllApps-AnyPlatform-TOU-Require TOU acceptance for Minor insider risk v1.0
 TBD

+You must create the Terms Of Use before configuring this policy.
+You can create a bare bones TOU, install the policy and then flesh out the TOU later if needed

 ### CA025-Global-IdentityProtection-AllApps-AnyPlatform-Block-Block High sign-in risk v1.0
 TBD